 In front and behind the Dai Trung Mon area is an extremely large space with long parallel roads, trees, and open lakes.
 All create a quiet, peaceful scene in the middle of bustling Hanoi.

-Khue Van pavilion
+Khue Van Pavilion

-Khue Van pavilion was built in 1805 by Governor Nguyen Van Thanh during the Nguyen Dynasty, and has been a symbol of present-day Hanoi.
+Khue Van Pavilion was built in 1805 by Governor Nguyen Van Thanh during the Nguyen Dynasty, and has been a symbol of present-day Hanoi.
 This is a square floor with 8 roofs nearly 9 meters high with 4 upper roofs and 4 lower roofs.

-In the past, Khue Van pavilion was a meeting place for literary scholars.
-The architecture is simple, elegant and full of poetic meaning, making people feel relaxed.
-Furthermore, Khue Van pavilion is the image printed on the current 100,000 VND note.
+In the past, Khue Van Pavilion was a meeting place for literary scholars.
+The architecture is simple, elegant, and full of poetic meaning, making people feel relaxed.
+Furthermore, Khue Van Pavilion is the image printed on the current 100,000 VND note.

 Thien Quang well and Doctoral stele garden

 Thien Quang well is also known as Van pond.
 Thien Quang in Vietnamese means the light of the sky.
-Giving this name to the well, the builder meant that humans receive the essence of the universe, illuminate knowledge, improve qualities, and beautify humanity.
+By giving this name to the well, the builder meant that humans would receive the essence of the universe, illuminate knowledge, improve their qualities, and beautify humanity.
 The well is square and surrounded by railings up to waist height.
-Vietnamese ancestors also had the concept that a square well symbolizes earth, and a round door at Khue Van pavilion symbolizes heaven.
-The essence of heaven and earth is concentrated in this majestic cultural and educational center in the middle of the imperial capital.
-A small paved path surrounding the well allows people to walk around the well, go up to Khue Van pavilion, enter Dai Thanh gate or turn to 2 stone stele gardens on both sides.
+Vietnamese ancestors also held the belief that a square well symbolizes the earth, and a round door at the Khue Van pavilion symbolizes heaven.

 Khai Thanh Temple